Antennas, Antenna Cables, Wireless Products: Technical Articles

 LMR-100, LMR-200 & LMR-400 are double-shielded, low signal-loss coaxial cable types for antenna cables.
 As closely related "sister" coax types, they each share commonly associated characteristics and possess comparable benefits.
 Their purpose is simply to convey radio frequency transmitted signals across physical distance, with minimal loss or interference.
 Here are some typical application scenarios:

-- HDTV deployment,
+- HDTV and broadcast systems

-- Broadband internet networks,
+- Broadband internet networks

-- Antenna runs
+- Antenna feed lines

 - Wireless assemblies

-- WLAN
+- WLAN and WiFi networks

 Conclusion